-Join Garrick Chow for an in-depth discussion in this video Record a track, part of Up and Running with Auria Pro.
+Join Garrick Chow for an in-depth discussion in this video Record a track, part of Learning Auria Pro.

 - Now that our levels are set,…we're pretty much ready to record,…but there are a couple of other things…I want to go over here.…Now, first of all, you're obviously going to want…to be able to hear what you're doing…when you're recording and when you're playing back.…Now, in this case, James and I both have headphones…and we have a headphone amplifier…that's plugged into the headphone output…of the Audiobox 1818 we're using here.…In most cases, if you can,…you'll want to use the headphone out…of the device you're recording to.…In some cases, you will be able to plug headphones…directly into the headphone jack of the iPad,…but some devices will disable that.…